warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmunfaqs.md

 Delegate applications are opening soon!
 Keep an eye on our social media pages to get the latest news!

 #### Is there a social?
-Yes - 2!
-A drinks social on Friday 26th and our Ball on Saturday 27th.
-To attend these you must buy the social pack which is £27.
+Yes there is!
+More details to follow on this - keep an eye out on our <a href="http://warwickun.org/warmun/socials">Socials</a> page for details

 #### I’ll need a place to stay at the conference, what do I do?
 You will need to organise your own accomodation - we reccomend staying in a location close to the University, or where transport to the University is easily accessible.
 Possible locations where you might stay include Canley and Leamington Spa.
 The University also operates a hotel located within the campus.